mumoshu/node-detacher/README.md

 # node-detacher

-`node-detacher` is a Kubernetes controller that detects and detaches unschedulable or to-be-terminated nodes from external load balancers.
+`node-detacher` is a Kubernetes controller that detects the unschedulable or to-be-terminated node, detaches it from external load balancers, and gracefully stop pods on the node in a preferred order.

 ## Why?

-it is a stop-gap for Kubernetes' inability to "wait" for the traffic from external load balancers to "immediately" stop flowing before the node is finally scheduled for termination.
+`node-detacher` is designed to be a stop-gap for:

+1. Kubernetes' inability to "wait" for the traffic from external load balancers to "immediately" stop flowing before the node is finally scheduled for termination.
+2. Kubernete's inability to stop pods in a specific order on termination

-As the node gets detached before even the pod termination grace period begins, your load balancer gains more time to gracefully stop traffic.
+For 1, `node-detacher` gives your external load balancer more time to gracefully stop traffic and hence more availability, as the node gets detached before the pod termination grace period begins.

 Have you ever tried the combination of `externalTrafficPolicy: Local` and `healthCheckNodePort` and configured your load balancer to have shorter grace period than your pods, for high availability on node roll?
 With `node-detacher`, your load balancer doesn't even need to wait for several health checks before the detachment starts.
 It starts detaching immediately, so that you can usually set the same length of grace periods for both `healthCheckNodePort` and the load balancer.